-The daily rituals unfolded as they always do: protesters screamed at people walking inside, clinic escorts tried to shield them and hustle them in the doors.
+The daily rituals unfolded as they always do: some protesters screamed at people walking inside while other abortion opponents prayed, clinic escorts tried to shield patients and hustle them in the doors.

 “I immediately felt sick to my stomach,” said Tammi Kromenaker, who owns a clinic in Fargo, North Dakota.
 “And 20 million thoughts started going through my head about what can we do?
 What does my staff need to hear?
 What do our patients need to hear?”

-She posted a notice on the website of the clinics: “If you have an appointment at Red River Women’s Clinic, your appointment is safe.”
+She posted a notice on their website: “If you have an appointment at Red River Women’s Clinic, your appointment is safe.”

 She had been bracing for this news.

-At Johnson’s clinic in Huntsville, the phone was ringing more than usual.
-Women called to ask whether they can still get an abortion.
-Johnson said his first call of the morning was from a woman who had an abortion scheduled for Friday and wanted to come in Tuesday.
+At Johnson’s clinic in Huntsville, women called to ask whether they can still get an abortion.
+Johnson said his first call of the morning was from a woman who had an abortion scheduled for Friday and wanted to come in Tuesday instead.

-The staff held a meeting, and Johnson says he asked them to focus on the women who are still coming for abortions who need their help.
+The staff held a meeting, and Johnson says he asked them to focus on those still coming for abortions who need their help.
 The opinion was just a draft, he told them, and cautioned that it wasn’t the final decision.

 Some anti-abortion activists were skeptical that the draft would become reality, fixating instead on the fact that it was leaked the press and whether that implied political posturing.